Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 This is the new invited command introduced for the claimer to start an attempt and get the corresponding attempt ID.

 In order for the claimer to start an attempt, a couple of checks have to be performed:
-- the author exists
+- the greeter exists
-- the author is allowed (i.e. it is part of the greeters)
+- the greeter is allowed (i.e. it is part of the greeters)

 Note that the state of the invitation doesn't have to be checked since it is already checked by the `/invited` HTTP route.